65 people are interested

 You help people make informed choices for their health care needs.
 Often you save them money.
 For example, one of my counselors saved a senior $70,000 a year on her medication costs.
 Another counselor saved a senior $14,000.

-We also sign income-qualified people up for Extra Help, a program that saves them money on their medications.
+We also sign income-qualified people up for Extra Help, a Social Security program that saves them money on their medications.

 The time commitment is usually about 1-3 hours every two weeks, sometimes once a week, depending on how much time you have to help.
 During Open Enrollment, Oct 15-Jan 7th, it would be great if you can do more when many people contact us to change or look at their plans.

-One of the biggest benefits of volunteer for this program is you challenge your mind learning about Medicare and with the problems you will solve, most of the problems are easy to remedy.
+One of the biggest benefits of volunteering for this program is you challenge your mind learning about Medicare and with the help you provide clients, sometimes solving problems for them, like helping them afford their medications.

 As you may know, you derive multiple benefits from volunteering.
 Here are 6 benefits: